veikman/scad-klupe/README.md

 ## Contributing

-Volunteers are welcome to submit patch sets for review, including additional ISO standard data, more types of heads and drives, and non-metric standards.
+Volunteers are welcome to submit patch sets for review, including additional ISO and DIN standard data, more types of heads and drives, and non-metric standards.

 ## Acknowledgements